 For areas that experience frequent power disruptions, installing alternative power generation sources should also find a preference.

-The measures of neighbouring buildings can also impact the safety of your infrastructure.
+The measures of neighboring buildings can also impact the safety of your infrastructure.
 For example, any failure in securing projectiles during a wind event can directly damage your building.

 Upgrading your building’s design to combat potential disasters and damages is a good practice.
 However, it shouldn’t overlook the importance of building resilience even before the infrastructure is affected.
 And this is where landscape architecture comes into the picture.